EU watchdog sets out initial terms of bank health check

 The European Banking Authority (EBA), the EU watchdog coordinating the tests, said on Friday that to pass, banks must have a core capital ratio of above 5.5 percent during the three-year stressed scenario, including above 8 percent at the starting point.

-This reflects the amount of capital reserves banks have to put aside to cover unpaid loans or market bets that go wrong and represents a higher bar than in previous tests or before the crisis, when it was typically about 2 percent.
+This reflects the amount of capital reserves banks have to put aside to cover unpaid loans or market bets that go wrong.
+It represents a significantly higher bar than in previous tests or before the crisis, when it was typically about 2 percent.

-The Bank of England said its own stress test of eight banks, including Barclays (BARC.L), HSBC (HSBA.L) and RBS (RBS.L), will run alongside the common EU test, dashing any hopes among lenders it would be a substitute.
+The theoretical stresses lenders will face, such as a market meltdown, won't be published until April or May.
+The threshold for the 2011 test was 5 percent and some lenders that were above this level had to be rescued later in EU bailouts.

+Germany, for example, is likely to also test for exposure to the shipping business, while Britain may want to add an extra focus on the property sector.

+The test will cover three years to December 2016.
+To be eligible for inclusion, capital must comply with requirements under the global Basel III accord for each December in the test.
+Basel is being phased in over six years with the rules gradually tightening over that time.

-The outcomes of prior balance sheet or asset quality reviews (AQR), due to be completed in June, and the stress test itself, which starts in May, will be combined into a single result for each lender in October, spelling out the size of any capital shortfall.
+The outcomes of prior balance sheet reviews, due to be completed in June, and the stress test itself, which starts in May, will be combined into a single result for each lender in October, spelling out the size of any capital shortfall.

+Any extra shortfall due to a national add-on or bespoke test would be published separately by the national supervisor to avoid harming comparability of the common EU test results.

 Analysts have estimated the tests could show a total shortfall of up to 100 billion euros.